 There are so many reasons why this luscious pisto just might become your favorite new recipe:

 Yes!
-I’ve created a FODMAP-friendly no onion, no garlic recipe, seasoned with low-FODMAP spices.
+I’ve created a low-FODMAP vegetarian recipe that is a no onion, no garlic recipe, featuring low-FODMAP vegetables and seasonings.
 The onion has been replaced with leek (green part only) and the garlic is replaced with garlic-infused olive oil.

-I enjoy this as a low-FODMAP breakfast with a fried egg or as a low-FODMAP dinner recipe, served with grilled fish, chicken or shrimp, on top of creamy Skordalia, made with garlic infused olive oil.
+I enjoy this as a low-FODMAP breakfast with a fried egg, served for lunch or dinner with grilled fish, chicken or shrimp.

 Is pisto a keto stew?